YorkshireKev/kevssite.com-jekyll-version/_posts/2014-08-05-console-access-into-a-running-docker-container.md

 This is a quick guide on how to get shell console access into a running Docker container.

+>UPDATE.
+You only need to follow this guide if you are running a version of docker older than 1.3.
+Docker version 1.3 introduced the docker exec command, which replaces the need to use external tools like nsenter.

 First you need to ensure that nsenter is installed on the host server.
 Nsenter allows us to enter the Linux namespace that a Docker container is running in.

 On my Ubuntu server I couldn't find nsenter in the package manager (maybe util-linux is too old?) so I built it from source.